cyberark/conjur-credentials-plugin/README.md

 ### Conjur Secret Definition

-You will need to define the secrets you want to access from Conjur in an explicit way, just define them as credentials of "Conjur Secret Credential" kind.
+You must define the secrets that you want to access from Conjur explicitly.
+To do so,  define the secrets as credentials of kind "Conjur Secret Credential".

 ![Conjur Secret Definition](docs/images/ConjurSecret-Credential.png)

-### How to use from a Jenkins pipeline script
+###  Usage from a Jenkins pipeline script

-You can use `withCredentials` and use the symbol `conjurSecretCredential` to make reference to the Conjur secrets Here is an example showing how to fetch the secret from a Jenkins job pipeline definition.
+You can use `withCredentials` and use the symbol `conjurSecretCredential` to make reference to the Conjur secrets.
+Here is an example showing how to fetch the secret from a Jenkins job pipeline definition.

 ```yml